In Ukraine, funeral for activist killed and mourned in war

 “He was a symbol, a symbol of a new Ukraine, of freedom and a new generation that wants to fight for its rights,” said Serhli Sasyn, 21.

-The “best people are dying now,” he added.
+The “best people are dying now.”

+Efrem Lukatsky in the Donbas region of Ukraine, and Inna Varenytsia in Lisbon, Portugal, contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine